Exploring Editors' Royalties: Recognising the Writing in Editing

-As an editor, I've always been fascinated by the art of storytelling—how decisions made in the edit suite shape the narrative and emotional resonance of a film or series.
-Recently, during the Australian Screen Editors' Cutting It Editing Festival, I attended a thought-provoking conversation between ASE president Danielle Boesenberg and Australian Writer's Guild Executive Director Claire Pullen.
-This session delved into an inspiring topic: editors' royalties and their recognition as contributors to the writing of films.
+As an editor, I have always loved the art of storytelling - how choices in the editing room can form the story and tug at our hearts in a film or series.
+Recently, at the Australian Screen Editors' Cutting It Editing Festival, I joined a thought-provoking discussion.
+It was a chat between ASE President Danielle Boesenberg and Claire Pullen., Executive Director of the Australian Writer's Guild.
+They dug into a fascinating topic: should editors get royalties and be seen as writers of films?

 Editors as Writers: A European Perspective

-For example, in countries like France and Germany, editors may receive a share of royalties distributed to creative contributors when a film is broadcast, streamed, or otherwise monetized.
-This approach highlights the cultural value placed on editing as an integral part of storytelling.
+In places such as France and Germany, editors might get a share of royalties when a film airs, goes online, or is monetised in other ways.
+This highlights the cultural value placed on editing as a key part of telling stories.

 AWGACS: Supporting Creative Professionals

 Here in Australia, the Australian Writers' Guild Authorship Collecting Society (AWGACS) is a vital organisation advocating for royalties and residuals for writers.
-AWGACS collects and distributes royalties for Australian screenwriters when their work is exploited in territories that recognize copyright-based royalty payments.
-The organization plays a pivotal role in ensuring creators are compensated fairly for their contributions.
+They collect and distribute royalties for screenwriters when their work is used in places that pay for copyrights.
+This group is key in helping creators get compensated fairly for their work.

 Why This Matters